 Dr. Hodgetts is an Associate Professor in the Department of Communication Sciences and Disorders at the University of Alberta.
 He holds a joint appointment at the Institute for Reconstructive Sciences in Medicine (iRSM) where he is program director for audiology and bone conduction amplification (BCA).
 He earned his B.A.
 (Psychology) and M.Sc.
 (Audiology) from the University of Western Ontario and his Ph.D.
 (Rehab Sciences) from the University of Alberta.

-Dr. Pumford is the Director of Audiology and Education at Audioscan.
-He received his Master’s Degree in Audiology from the University of Western Ontario (Canada) and his Doctor of Audiology degree from Salus University.
-Previously, Dr. Pumford held senior audiology, clinical research and management positions at both Phonak and Unitron.
-He has also held clinical audiology positions in both hospital and private practice settings in addition to working as a research audiologist at the National Centre for Audiology (in London, Canada) where he contributed to the development of DSL v5.
-Dr. Pumford has published and presented internationally on various topics including real-ear measurement, hearing aid technologies and the DSL method and currently serves as a reviewer for the American Journal of Audiology.
+John Pumford, AuD is the Director of Audiology and Education at Audioscan.
+Previously, Dr. Pumford held senior audiology, clinical research, and management positions for some of the industry's leading hearing instrument companies.
+He has also held clinical audiology positions in hospital and private practice settings and worked as a research audiologist at the National Centre for Audiology at Western University where he investigated compression processing, directional microphones and contributed to the development of DSL v5.
+Dr. Pumford has presented extensively internationally on hearing instrument technology and best-practice verification procedures and has authored numerous articles and book chapters on these topics.